St. Croix

 Christopher

-Columbus is credited as the first European to discover the
+Columbus is credited as the first European to have discovered the

-in the rainforest, depending on how much rain there has
+rainforest, depending on how much rain there has been,

 the island is only 27 miles long, east to west, the